Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Computing Euler--Satake characteristics

-The cone $\sigma$ is the data of the combinatorial type of $\Gamma$ a pre-expansion tropical curve.
+The cone $\sigma$ specifies the data of the combinatorial type of a pre-expansion tropical curve $\Gamma$.
 The logarithmic strata in the preimage in $\mathcal{PT}_n(\mathbb{P}^1 \times \mathbb{P}^1,(1,d))$ are indexed by combinatorial types of choices of $k$ (unlabelled, possibly coinciding) points on the tropical curve $\Gamma$.
-Continuing notation from Section~\ref{sec:HighereulerChar} we write this data as a triple Such a logarithmic stratum is fixed by the torus action if and only if the following conditions are satisfied: \begin{enumerate} \item The points $p_i$ are disjoint from the extended main component. \item The tropical curve $\Gamma$ defines a stratum of $\mathcal{PT}_0(\mathbb{P}^1 \times \mathbb{P}^1,(1,d))$ fixed by the action of \end{enumerate} It remains to compute the Euler--Satake characteristic of each torus fixed logarithmic stratum.
+Continuing notation from Section~\ref{sec:HighereulerChar} we write this data as a triple Such a logarithmic stratum admits the free action of a torus and has weight zero unless: \begin{enumerate}[(1)] \item The points $p_i$ are disjoint from the extended main component. \item The tropical curve $\Gamma$ defines a stratum of $\mathcal{PT}_0(\mathbb{P}^1 \times \mathbb{P}^1,(1,d))$ on which no subtorus of acts freely. \end{enumerate} We think of $\Gamma$ as obtained by superimposing the fan of $X$ onto a tropical curve $\Gamma_\varphi$.
+The second hypothesis can only hold if no vertex of $\Gamma_\varphi$ lies on the extended main component.
+It remains to compute the Euler--Satake characteristic of such strata.